Skip to main content

 - [Follow-up and return precautions]

-[Patient name, age, gender, presenting complaint]
+[Patient name, age, sex, presenting complaint]

-Where to put rules
+Where to Put Rules

 (Write in a professional but concise tone.
 Avoid abbreviations unless standard.
 Use DD/MM/YYYY for all dates.)